 Studies have shown that regular salt baths promote optimum levels of biological and cellular function.
 This detoxifying ritual can also aid internal hydration while helping to replenish critical electrolytes.

-Soaking in a salt bath can help improve overall immunity and balance our alkaline and acid levels within the blood.
+Soaking in DIY natural bath salts can help improve overall immunity and balance our alkaline and acid levels within the blood.
 Therapeutic salty soaks remove toxins from the bloodstream with their intensive detoxification properties.
 Additional benefits include regulating blood sugar, improving cardiovascular health, and boosting circulation and nerve function.

-As science touts, soaking in bath salts regularly can rejuvenate everything from your blood to muscles, digestion, and brain signals.
-But humans are so much more than just skin and bone.
+As science touts, soaking in bath salts regularly can rejuvenate everything – from your blood and muscles to digestion and brain signals.
+But humans are so much more than just skin and bone!

 The therapeutic benefits of relaxing in a warm bath with healing salts are just as impactful.
-Light candles, write in a gratitude journal, heal your worries, and just spent some alone time recalling all your energy back to yourself.
+Light candles, write in your gratitude journal, heal your worries, and just spend some alone time – recalling all your energy back to yourself.
 Whatever your healing rituals are, a salt bath is the perfect setting.

-It’s hard to go wrong with bath salts.
-You simply throw them into a tub of warm water, let them dissolve, and then soak yourself in its heavenly benefits.
+It’s hard to go wrong with homemade organic bath salts.
+You simply throw them into a tub of warm water, let them dissolve, then soak yourself in its heavenly benefits.
 Just be sure you’re using an adequate amount for optimal therapeutic and physical rejuvenation.
-In a standard tub use 1 ½ to 2 cups one of the homemade natural bath salt recipes.
+In a standard tub, use 1 ½ to 2 cups of the homemade natural bath salts you created.

-If you want to ramp up your spa treatment for even greeting healing and relaxation, here are a few things you can toss into the tub once your salts of dissolved.
+If you want to ramp up your spa treatment for even greater healing and relaxation, here are a few things you can toss into the tub once your salts have dissolved:

 - Coconut oil

-Have fun when creating your bath salts.
-Especially when it comes to dried herbs, flowers, and essential oils you want to add.
+Time to talk about how to make natural bath salts!
+Especially when it comes to dried herbs, flowers, and essential oils you want to add, you can have a lot of fun creating your mixture from scratch.
 Find what inspires relaxation and healing for you.
 These are just a few classics to get you started.

 Gift Giving Bath Salts

-Give the gift a rest, relaxation, and restoration to your galpals with this fun DIY homemade natural bath salt recipe.
+Give the gift of rest, relaxation, and restoration to your gal pals with this fun homemade natural bath salt recipe!
 These measurements yield 12 beautiful mini-mason jars.

-Layer your bath salts into the mini mason jars.
+Layer your homemade natural bath salts into the mini mason jars.
 Fill it halfway then sprinkle in a layer of dried lavender.

 Herbal Bath Salt Remedy

-Created for the forest goddess in us all, is this herbal bath salt recipe.
+Created for the forest goddess in us all is this herbal organic bath salt recipe!
 It’s my favorite little herbal alchemy in a bottle.

 Why herbs?
 Well, we know all about how salt heals joint pain and does all those wonderful regulating things for the body.
-These herbs are incredibly anti-inflammatory, anti-septic, treat dried skin, eczema, and have a magical way of washing the stress away.
+These herbs are incredibly anti-inflammatory and anti-septic, and they treat dried skin, eczema, and have a magical way of washing the stress away.

 Collect ½ cup of each of the following herbs from your garden or purchase them dried.